Can I withhold rent to get my landlord to do something?

 A safer way

-If you can't get your landlord to respect your rights, it is safer to apply to the Landlord and Tenant Board instead of holding back rent.
+If you can't get your landlord to respect your rights, it is safer to apply to the LTB instead of holding back rent.